wartyduke375626/deadlock/README.md

 | MOSI         | D7            |
 | SS           | D0            |

-3. Install and setup the ESP8266 board in Arduino IDE - more info can be found in the board user manual: https://handsontec.com/dataspecs/module/esp8266-V13.pdf
+3. Install and setup the ESP8266 board in Arduino IDE - more information can be found in the board user manual: https://handsontec.com/dataspecs/module/esp8266-V13.pdf.
 4. Download and include all the required libraries in the Arduino IDE sketch.
-5. In 'src/main.ino' redefine 'WIFI_SSID' and 'WIFI_PASSWORD' constants to match with your WiFi.
-6. Flash.
+5. Flash.
+6. After first start, setup WiFi credentials through the board's access point:
+   1. Connect to the board's access point with your device.
+Defaults are: SSID - 'ESP2866_AP', password - 'D3@d1ock'.
+These values can be changed in 'constants.h'.
+   2. In your browser go to '192.168.4.1'.
+   3. Select 'Configure WiFi'.
+   4. Insert your WiFi credentials and select 'Save'.
+   5. Once successful connection is established, the access point will shut be down and the program will start.
+   - the board will save the WiFi credentials in the EEPROM and will automatically try to connect on next startup.
+Upon failure it will go back to WiFi setup mode and this whole process needs to be repeated.
+More information can be found in the WiFiManager library documentation: https://github.com/tzapu/WiFiManager.